 - An increase in vegetable oil consumption has resulted in excess Omega-6 fatty acids in the diet

-- An increase in vegetarianism has resulted in an excess of Omega-6 fatty acids, while strict vegetarian diets provide no DHA, EPA or AA
+- A vegetarian diet can lead to an excess of Omega-6 fatty acids, while strict vegetarian diets provide little DHA, EPA or AA.

 - Increases in hydrogenated fats in processed foods has increased trans fatty acid consumption